ElementsProject/lightning/doc/lightningd-config.5.md

 are made available for advanced users who want to test proposed features.
 When the build is configured _without_ `--enable-experimental-features`, below options are available but disabled by default.
+Supported features can be listed with `lightningd --list-features-only`

-A build _with_ `--enable-experimental-features` enables some of below options by default and also adds support for even more features.
-Supported features can be listed with `lightningd --list-features-only`.
+A build _with_ `--enable-experimental-features` flag hard-codes some of below options as enabled, ignoring their command line flag.
+It may also add support for even more features.
+The safest way to determine the active configuration is by checking `listconfigs` or by looking at `our_features` (bits) in `getinfo`.

 * **experimental-onion-messages**

-  Specifying this enables sending, forwarding and receiving onion messages, which are in draft status in the BOLT specifications.
+  Specifying this enables sending, forwarding and receiving onion messages, which are in draft status in the [bolt][bolt] specifications (PR #759).
+A build with `--enable-experimental-features` usually enables this via experimental-offers, see below.

 * **experimental-offers**

-  Specifying this enables the `offers` and `fetchinvoice` plugins and corresponding functionality, which are in draft status as BOLT12.
+  Specifying this enables the `offers` and `fetchinvoice` plugins and corresponding functionality, which are in draft status ([bolt][bolt] #798) as [bolt12][bolt12].
-This usually requires **experimental-onion-messages** as well.
-See lightning-offer(7) and lightning-fetchinvoice(7).
+A build with `--enable-experimental-features` enables this permanently and usually enables experimental-onion-messages as well.

 * **fetchinvoice-noconnect**